Gonzalo Jara (footballer, born 1998)

-Gonzalo Andrés Jara González (born 1 December 1998) is a Chilean professional footballer who plays as midfielder for Deportes La Serena on loan from Unión San Felipe.
+Gonzalo Andrés Jara González (born 1 December 1998) is a Chilean professional footballer who plays as midfielder for Unión San Felipe.

 Club career

 After playing loaned to several clubs and having no chances to play for his native club, Universidad Católica, on second half 2019 Jara joined LigaPro club Oliveirense as a free agent, taking up his first international experience.

 On 2020 season, he joined Uruguayan club Progreso.
 In 2021, he moved to Ecuador and joined Mushuc Runa.

 In 2023, Jara returned to Chile and joined Unión San Felipe.
 He was loaned out to Deportes La Serena for the 2025 season.

 International career

 Jara represented Chile U17 at the 2015 FIFA U17 World Cup, making appearances in all four matches played by Chile and scoring a goal.